aliciapalominomosquera/crossi-cnv/README.md

 # How to download this repo
 `git clone https://github.com/aliciapalominomosquera/crossi-cnv.git`

+# CNVkit
+To run the CNVkit pipeline be sure to activate previously the cnvkit conda enviroment `conda activate cnvkit`
+`bash cnvkit-cedric.sh`

 # Common use of git repo
 One-time step of cloning the repo to your directory `git clone git@github.com:aliciapalominomosquera/crossi-cnv.git`